lrug/lrug.org/source/lrug_root/meetings/august-2010-meeting/index.html.md

 ---
+created_at: 2010-07-15 14:11:38 Z
+published_at: 2010-07-15 07:11:38 Z
+status: Published
+slug: august-2010-meeting
 parts:
 - sponsors
-updated_at: 2013-02-12 23:09:30 Z
-creatd_by:
+class_name: ""
+created_by:
+  email: murray.steele@gmail.com
   login: hlame
-  email: murray.steele@gmail.com
   name: Murray Steele
-slug: august-2010-meeting
-created_at: 2010-07-15 14:11:38 Z
 breadcrumb: August 2010 Meeting
-published_at: 2010-07-15 07:11:38 Z
-status: Published
-class_name: ""
+updated_at: 2013-02-12 23:09:30 Z
 ---

 The August meeting will be on *Monday* the 9th of August, from 6:30pm to 8:00pm.
 Our hosts [Skills Matter](http://skillsmatter.com/) will be providing the space, at their offices on Goswell Road; [The Skills Matter eXchange](http://skillsmatter.com/location-details/design-architecture/484/96).
 It's a great space with plenty of room for the group, but you still need to <a href="#aug10registration">register to let Skills Matter know you are coming</a>.